Child

 child arrangement orders

-This order specifies where the child will live, who they will spend time with, and how other forms of contact, such as phone calls, will be managed.
+The purpose of the order specifies where the child will live, who they will spend time with, and how other forms of contact, such as phone calls, will be managed.
 The primary goal of a Child Arrangement Order is to ensure the child’s welfare and stability, providing a structured framework that prioritises their best interests.
 These orders replace the older residence and contact orders, offering a more comprehensive approach to managing the child’s upbringing.
-By clearly outlining the responsibilities and expectations for each parent, Child Arrangement Orders help reduce conflicts and provide a predictable environment for the child to thrive
+By clearly outlining the responsibilities, legal rights and expectations for each parent, Child Arrangement Orders help reduce conflicts and provide a predictable environment for the child to thrive.

 Types of child arrangement orders: